diwis/BUFET/README.md

 <p>In order to be able to run the BUFET script, you first need to compile the C++ program file.
 A Makefile is provided for that reason.
 The process is as follows:<br />
     <ol>
-    <li>Download the code and unzip the files</li>
+    <li>Download the code and unzip the files.</li>
-        <li>From the command line, navigate inside the folder containing the .cpp, .py and Make files</li>
+        <li>From the command line, navigate inside the folder containing the .cpp, .py and Makefile files.</li>
         <li>Run the following command:
             <pre><code>make</code></pre>
     </ol>